clojure-emacs/inf-clojure/README.md

 For an optimal Lumo experience the `-d` needs to be passed to Lumo when launched from the command line.
-This disable `readline` support in order to play nicely with emacs.
+This disable `readline` support in order to play nicely with Emacs.

 ## Troubleshooting